-This course is taught in English.
 From the excesses of the Roman table to today's 'Slow food movement' it is through food that Italians have affirmed and defended their cultural heritage.
 This course traces the historical evolution of Italian cuisine and maps an overview of Italian literature and culture through an analysis of influential literary texts.
+Taught in English.